tox-dev/tox-ini-fmt/README.md

 - all fields are stripped of white space on both end
 - values that contain a list are split one value per line (PR/merge friendly)
 - indent multi-line values by two spaces, and start on new line
+- substitutions within multi-line (excluding `commands`) are moved to the start of the list (order kept)

 ### Ordering of sections